 One of the most complicated aspects of a divorce is determining child custody and child support.
 Assets, while difficult to divide, are tangible and ultimately replaceable.
 Children, however, can often be a major source of contention during divorce proceedings.
 Regardless of whether your divorce is amicable or not, child support payments are a common feature of most divorce settlements.

 Child support and child custody are two completely different things.
 While custody simply determines who has legal authority over your children and when said authority applies, support payments are meant to benefit the children when not in your custody.
 As a result, joint custody arrangements may have an impact on how much child support you have to pay.
-We’ll take a closer look at the variables involved to help you plan your divorce settlement.
+Our child support lawyers in Houston will take a closer look at the variables involved to help you plan your divorce settlement.